mutecomm/mute/doc/keyserver.md

                   initiate a message via a forward secure mechanism, "optional" allows for degrading the first message to be not forward secure.
-      CIPHERSUITES: Comma-separated list of ciphersuites, ordered from most-preferred to least preferred.
-String.
-May be zero-value. [future preferences may be added]
+      CIPHERSUITES: List of ciphersuites, ordered from most preferred to least preferred.
+Arra of strings.
+May be zero-value.
+                    [future preferences may be added]
     }

     struct CHAINLINK {
       URI: URI(s) of the foreign key hashchain.
-Array of String.
+Array of strings.
 May be zero-value.
       LAST: Last entry of the foreign key hashchain.
 String.
             May be zero-value if URI is zero.
       AUTHORATIVE: Boolean true/false.
-      DOMAINS: comma-separated list of domains that are served currently.
+      DOMAINS: List of domains that are served currently.
+Array of strings.
-               String.
                Must be zero unless AUTHORATIVE is true and URI is set.
       IDENTITY: Own Identity in the foreign key hashchain.
 String.
 May be zero-value if URI is zero.
 Currently unused (must be zero).
     }